Skip to contents

 This image of a table was generated from the third code example in the `gt()` help file.

 One more thing to consider with row groups is their layout.
 By default, row group labels reside in separate rows the appear above the group.
-However, we can use the row_group_as_column = TRUE option to put the row group labels within a secondary column within the table stub.
+However, we can use row_group_as_column = TRUE to put the row group labels within a secondary column within the table stub.

 exibble |>